 One of the questions you’ll be asked when incorporating a Delaware company will be, “How many authorized shares would you like?”

-This question is important because this information is listed on your Certificate of Incorporation and filed with the state of Delaware.
+This question is important because authorized share information is listed on your Certificate of Incorporation and filed with the state of Delaware.

 The answer to this question will affect your annual Franchise Tax as well as your ability to receive investment funds by selling shares of stock.
 Most companies, when starting out, will keep the number of authorized shares and par value very low.

-The most common amount we see is 1500 shares at .01 par value.
+The most common amount we see is 1500 authorized shares in a corporation at .01 par value.
 This allows the company to pay the minimum annual Franchise Tax, and it is beneficial to start-up companies that may not have a lot of income and therefore need to minimize expenses.

 Let’s look at a specific scenario: